dekorateio/dekorate/design.md

 ### Model
 With kubernetes/openshift `model` or just `model` we refer to the java object representation of the Kubernetes/Openshift resource domain.
-The `model` has the same strcuture are the actual kubernetes resources and can be easily serialized into json or yml and form the actual resources.
+The `model` has the same structure are the actual kubernetes resources and can be easily serialized into json or yml and form the actual resources.

+The base interface that all `model` objects implement is the HasMetadata.
+For example:

+     public class Pod implemnets HasMetadata {

+       private String kind;
+       private ObjectMeta metadata;

+       public String getKind() {
+         return this.kind;
+       }

+       public ObjectMeta getMetadata() {
+          return this.metadata;
+       }
+     }

 ### Config

 An object / pojo that encapsulates the information provided by an annotation and the project (e.g. name, version etc).
+An example configuration is the `KuberenetesConfig` class:

+    public class KubernetecConfig  {
+        private String group;
+        private String name;
+        private String version;
+        private io.ap4k.config.Label[] labels;
+        private io.ap4k.config.Annotation[] annotations;
+        ...
+    }

 ### Configurator

 A `configurator` is a visitor that visits parts of the `config` with the purpose of performing minor changes / updates.

+For example a configurator that can be used to add a label to `KubernetesConfig`:

+    public class AddLabel extends Configurator<KubernetesConfigFluent> {

+         public void vist(KubernetesConfigFluent config) {
+             config.addToLabels(new Label("createdBy", "ap4k");
+         }
+    }

 | Configurator           | Target              | Description                                                                   |